 All municipalities must adopt a Campaign Contributions and Election Expenses Bylaw.
 Municipalities can include other election related rules in their Election Bylaw.
 Be sure to check the municipality's election bylaw for additional rules.

 Each municipality will hold an all-day general election every four years.
-Starting in 2018, municipal elections will take place on the first Monday in November with the exception of the Resort Municipality, which will hold their election on August 13, 2018.
+Starting in 2018, municipal elections will take place on the first Monday in November with the exception of the Resort Municipality (whose council was elected by acclamation on August 3, 2018.
 The next general municipal election will be held on Monday, November 5, 2018.

 Municipal councils must establish a bylaw for campaign contributions and election expenses that addresses contribution eligibility, campaign contribution limits, disclosure requirements and spending limits for the mayor and councillors.